Scoduglas1999/FlatAI/README.md

 ```
 </details>

-## Hybrid Dataset Strategy
+## Synthetic Dataset Generation

-To ensure robust training and reliable validation, this project employs a hybrid dataset strategy:
+To ensure robust and reproducible training, this project relies on a large-scale, pre-generated dataset.
+The `create_flat_dataset.py` script is responsible for creating a complete set of static training and validation samples.

-1.  **Dynamic "On-the-Fly" Training Set:**
-    The training data is generated in real-time.
-The `FlatFieldDataset` class loads a pre-processed sharp image and applies a unique, randomly generated set of artifacts to it for each training step.
-This creates a virtually infinite dataset, preventing overfitting and exposing the model to a vast range of conditions.

-2.  **Static Validation Set:**
-    The validation set is pre-generated and fixed.
-This ensures that the model's performance is evaluated against the same consistent data from epoch to epoch, providing a stable and reliable metric for tracking progress.
+This script takes a directory of high-quality sharp images and applies a wide variety of procedurally generated artifacts to create a diverse dataset.
+The generated data is then compressed to save disk space while maintaining fast load times.

 The `artifact_generator.py` script is central to this process, procedurally generating realistic artifacts:
 -   **Multiplicative ($F_{mult}$):** Vignetting, complex dust motes (soft, hard, and donut-shaped), and PRNU noise.